Print Article

 indisputable statement, which in this case is: "you are a temple of God and that the Spirit of God dwells in you."

-In his confrontation of the Corinthian sin of coveting, division and strife, Paul takes the time
+In his confrontation of the Corinthian sin of coveting, division and strife, Paul takes the

-church up instead of taking part in sinful behavior and taking the church down.
+building the church up instead of taking part in sinful behavior and taking the church down.

-This ultimate warning is directed towards the person who destroys the church: God will destroy
+This ultimate warning is directed towards the person who destroys the church: God will

-him.
+destroy him.
 That would certainly stop someone from sinning further.